Nestorchik/audio2text/README.md

 ---

-## Example of using converter audio2text from https://huggingface.co/openai/whisper-large-v3**
+## Example of using converter audio2text from</br>https://huggingface.co/openai/whisper-large-v3

 **Using:**